Rushmore Air Force Station: History

 Ellsworth AFB.
-In 1962, Rushmore AFS was transferred to Ellsworth AFB.
+On 1July 1962, Rushmore AFS was absorbed Ellsworth AFB.
 By 1992, Ellsworth AFB was included in the newly created Air Combat Command (ACC) and the assigned B-1B bombers were adapted to a conventional mission."

 Current day

 By 2009, the 28th Bomb Wing, the Ellsworth AFB host unit, began steps for the removal of eight empty or underutilized structures or those not considered mission-critical.
 "The unique construction and infrastructure included in the buildings would make it difficult to rehabilitate or renovate these buildings to another purpose.
 In addition, the Air Force has set a demolition goal in response to budget shortfalls to reduce the service-wide facility footprint by 20 percent between Fiscal Year (FY) 2008 and FY 2020.
 The demolition of these buildings would contribute to the overall Air Force demolition goal."

 Proposed for removal are Bldg.
 88030, Warehouse, Supply and Equipment Depot, built 1952; Bldg.
 88036, Paint Shop, built 1961; Bldg.

 88315, Inert Spares Storage/Base Spares Warehouse #1, built 1952; Bldg.
 88316, Administration Office/Base Spares Office, built 1952; Bldg.
 88319, Supply and Equipment Shed/Base Spares Warehouse #2, built 1952; Bldg.
 88320, Crew Readiness/Handling Crew Building, stated as built in 1952, but does not appear on aerial photographs until 1954; Bldg.
 88323, Inert Spares Warehouse #3/Heated Auto Storage, built 1956; and Bldg.
 88327, Communications, stated as built in 1952, but does not appear on aerial photographs until 1954.

 Both historical and environmental surveys have been made for this project.